 Online content support.
-Documents and files stored online in both Microsoft SharePoint and OneDrive for Business are supported.
+You can store documents and files protected with Double Key Encryption online in both Microsoft SharePoint and OneDrive for Business.
+You must label and protect documents and files with DKE by supported applications before you upload to these locations.
 You can share encrypted content by email, but you can't view encrypted documents and files online.
-Instead, you must view protected content using the desktop apps on your local computer.
+Instead, you must view protected content using the supported desktop applications and clients on your local computer.

 Overview of deploying DKE

 You'll follow these general steps to set up DKE.
-Once you've completed these steps, your end users will be able to protect your highly sensitive data with Double Key Encryption.
+Once you've completed these steps, your end users will can protect your highly sensitive data with Double Key Encryption.